FIWARE-Middleware/KIARA/doc/User and Developer Guide.md

 };
 ```

-The developer has to implement the functions inside the class CalculatorServantExample:
+The developer has to implement the functions inside the class `CalculatorServantImpl`:
 ```java
 public static class CalculatorServantImpl extends CalculatorServant {